leytonblackler/Chromolite/README.md

 <p align="center"><img src="https://github.com/leytonblackler/Chromolite/blob/master/README%20Images/chromolite_regular_logo.png" height="200"alt="Chromolite logo."></p>
 ###About
-Chromolite is a universal desktop application that allows control of RGB WS2812B LED strips.
-The application offers many customisation options and modes through an easy to use interface.
+Chromolite provides control of RGB WS2812B LED strips through a multi-platform desktop application, or remotely through an Android application.
+Chromolite offers many customisation options and modes through an easy to use interface.

-The Chromolite desktop application is written in the Java based programming language Processing 3.
-The application controls the LED strips through serial communication to an Arduino microcontroller operating the Chromolite purpose built program.
+The Chromolite desktop and Android applications are written in the Java based programming language Processing 3.
+The desktop application controls the LED strips through serial communication with an Arduino microcontroller set up in configuration to operate the Chromolite purpose built program.
+The desktop application acts as a server, in which the Chromolite Android application can connect to via Wi-Fi for wireless control.
 The Arduino microcontroller program required to interface with the desktop application is written using the C/C++ based Arduino language.
-In order to interface with the LEDs, some initial set up is required and is detailed in the setup section below.
+In order for the Chromolite desktop application to interface with the program on the Arduino microcontroller, some initial circuitry set up is required and is detailed in the setup section below.

 ###Features
 * 8 unique modes: